SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Echomist Forest/Echomist Forest.md

 **Types of Security Measures in the City:**

 - Mystical barriers erected at forest entry points.
-- Whispering willows, trees that alert [[Echidnarian]]s of intruders.
+- Whispering willows, trees that alert Echidnarians of intruders.
 - Camouflaged guardians blending seamlessly with the forest.
 - Spirit sentinels, conjured entities that patrol the sacred groves.
 - Enchanted wind chimes that sound alarms upon sensing ill intent.